PrefectHQ/prefect/docs/concepts/results.md

 ### Storage of results in Prefect

-The Prefect API does not store your results in most cases.
-The system is designed this way because:
+The Prefect API does not store your results in most cases for the following reasons:

 - Results can be large and slow to send to and from the API
 - Results often contain private information or data
-- Results would need to be stored in the database, or complex logic implemented to hydrate from another source
+- Results would need to be stored in the database or complex logic implemented to hydrate from another source

 There are a few cases where Prefect _will_ store your results directly in the database.
 This is an optimization to reduce the overhead of reading and writing to result storage.